 - Student participating in extra-curricular activities, whether as a participant or spectator, MUST be in school for the full day in order to participate that day.
 For example, a student who comes late to school or leaves school early due to sickness would not be allowed to play in or be a spectator at a basketball game that same day.

-All students are required to use digital books installed on their personal iPads. iPads must be generation 4 or newer, but not an iPad Mini, and have a protective case and keyboard.
-Any of the memory options should be sufficient and 3G/4G/LTE capabilities are not necessary.
+All students are required to use digital books to be purchased and installed on their personal iPads. iPads must be able to run the newest operating system (iPad OS 16), have a 9.7" screen or larger (no iPad minis), and have a protective case and keyboard.
+Any of the storage options should be sufficient and cellular 5G/LTE capabilities are NOT necessary.
 More details can be found in the “1:1 Technology Policies and Procedures” addendum to the student handbook located by clicking here.
 Please take the time to read the documents on this page.

 - Please write your student's name on the iPad!